 That's what being American means.
 We have the largest GDP in the world.
 And why?
 Because we are truly great at spending money.
-Our enemies, our detractors, claim that we don't make anything any more.
+Our enemies, our detractors, claim that we don't make anything anymore.
 That may well be true.
 But they forget about the American genius for spending.
-You only have to turn on your TV to know that your average American has a talent for needing things that far surpasses that of any other nation on earth.
+You only have to turn on your TV to know that your average American has a talent for needing things that far surpasses that of any other nation on Earth.
 Some people look at a passive exercise bed and see the American failure at working out.
 I see the American genius at reclining while fat is bobbled away by a series of tensile bands.

 [Wait for applause]

-Yet in an increasingly globalised world, we have to look again at the central question of what it means to be an American.
+Yet in an increasingly globalized world, we have to look again at the central question of what it means to be an American.
 Now, I accept that we are all the children of immigrants to some extent.
 But that is precisely my point.
 Aren’t 400 million children-of-immigrants enough immigrants?
 Isn't it time America stopped being composed of all the races of the world, and started just being composed of Americans?

 Which is why my administration will be the first in history to only issue Green Cards to people who wish to become American citizens who can prove that they are already American citizens.
-We have to accept that if we're prepared to bend the rules for Hispanics – and let's face it, everyone here likes a clean swimming pool – then one of these days we will wake up living next door to a Frenchman.
+We have to accept that if we're prepared to bend the rules for Hispanics—and let's face it, everyone here likes a clean swimming pool—then one of these days we will wake up living next door to a Frenchman.